 This blog post answers a few common questions we receive about commercial insurance policies in Florida.
 We have endeavored to answer many general questions about business insurance policies and claims.
-As a Miami commercial insurance attorney, I invite you to contact us to ask more specific questions about your unique circumstances.
+I invite you to contact us to ask more specific questions about your unique circumstances.

 What types of small business risk does a commercial policy cover?